 On occasion, I do feel depressed, but it is usually associated with things going on in my world.
 It rarely lasts more than a day or two.
 Actually, every person alive suffers from an occasional depressed mood.
 The problem lies in those feelings continuing, and worsening, for days, weeks and months without end.

-I work in the mental health field, but only as an office manager.
-I do the billing.
+I worked in the mental health field, but only as an office manager.
+I did the billing.
 I make appointments.
 I handle correspondence, filing and other office duties.

-I do not, nor do I ever claim to counsel.
+However, I do not, nor do I ever claim to counsel.
 I am not licensed or skilled in that arena.
 My bosses discuss different mental illnesses, the causes, the effects and the solutions.
 I listen to them.
 I pay attention.
 I learn.
+And I find that those lessons can be helpful.

 Simple Ways to Relieve Depression